m4ra/flask-stripe/README.md

 7. python manage.py runserver
 8. navigate to 127.0.0.1:5000/auth/

-B. Steps for the stripe flask app with blueprint 'auth' - it can help with how to integrate the app to an existing project.
+B. Steps  followed for the stripe flask app using blueprint 'auth' - it can help for how to integrate the app to an existing project.

 1. In virtualenv or machine install stripe with